ClementTsang/bottom/README.md

 ### Battery

 You can get battery statistics (charge, time to fill/discharge, consumption in watts, and battery health) via the battery widget.

 Since this is only useful for devices like laptops, it is off by default.
-Currently, the only way to use it is to set it as a widget via [layouts](#layout).
+You can either enable the widget in the default layout via the `--battery` flag, or by specifying the widget in a [layout](#layout).

 So with this slightly silly layout: